alfikiafan/alfikiafan/README.md

 ### About Me

-- 🎓 Final-year Informatics student with a love for building meaningful things.
 - ✨ Passionate about machine learning, backend development, and solving real-world problems with tech.
 - ☀️ I enjoy making things that are not only functional, but thoughtful—where code meets empathy.
 - 🌱 Always learning.
 Always growing.
 Currently exploring TensorFlow Extended and scalable ML systems.